johannesHHM/wave-island/README.md

 # About

-Final project for IDATT2505 Extended Reality.
+Final project for IDATT2505.
 A program that uses wave function collapse algorithm to generate an island.

 # Compile and Run

 ## Linux Compile

-Make sure GLU and GLUT is installed, and OpenGL is available.
+Make sure GLU, GLUT and OpenGL is available.

 ```sh
 git clone https://gitlab.stud.idi.ntnu.no/jhmorkem/IDATT2505-Project